 These benefaction bucks are helpful and allow many home buyers actually to make a purchase.
 But before you take money from anyone, talk to your mortgage lender.
 You cannot have your mom cut a check for 20k and drop that into your bank account with no questions asked!

-There is a protocol to follow when it comes to taking these contributions, and you don’t want to mess that up!
+There is a protocol for taking these contributions, and you don’t want to break it!

-Lastly, you are not allowed to receive a gift of money regarding investment property.
-You have to do that one all on your own.
+Lastly, you are not allowed to receive a gift of money for investment property.
+You must do that one all on your own.

 [IMPORTANT READING: How to Finance your First Home]